-It has been since the 1990's when the royalty, aristocracy, politicians and movie stars flocked there to hunt the "Big Five'(lion, rhino, buffalo, elephants and Leopard).
-Today she boasts an incredible 56 national parks and reserves.
+Since the 1990's, the royalty, aristocracy, politicians and movie stars have flocked there to hunt the "Big Five'(lion, rhino, buffalo, elephants and Leopard).
+Today Kenya boasts an incredible 56 national parks and reserves.

-Kenya's attractions include the famous big five, the fabulous sugar pink flamingoes found in the rift valley lakes of Nakuru, Bogoria, Elementeita and Magadi.
-The maasai and the Mara, the maasai people have captured the imagination of the world with their red cloaks, proud demeanor, mystic love of their cattle and intricate beadwork.
+Kenya's key attractions include the famous big five, the fabulous sugar pink flamingos found in the rift valley lakes of Nakuru, Bogoria, Elementeita and Magadi.
+The Masai people have captured the imagination of the world with their red cloaks, proud demeanor, mystic love of their cattle and intricate bead work.

-Their ancestral homeland meanwhile , masai mara is kenya's most famous national park and the scene of the world-famous annual migration of the wildebeest.
-Enjoy the mountain climbing and trekking, camel trekking and horse-riding.
+Masai Mara is Kenya's most famous national park and the scene of the world-famous annual migration of the wildebeest.

 Kenya's Indian ocean beaches are ranked among the top ten in the world while her stunning array of marine parks offer coral gardens, rainbow fish and water that is warm and clear all year.
 Not forgetting the unique Swahili culture of the Kenyan coastline, a colourful fusion of Arab, African and Portuguese influences, has created a pace of life, a style of cuisine and a mosaic of architecture, heritage, myth and magic that is unique.